thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/ontrack/Documentation/Multiple Organisations/Gather requirements for multiple organisations.md

 ## Introduction

-This documentation outlines the requirements for implementing a feature that enables the incorporation of multiple organisations within a single OnTrack server.
+This documentation outlines the requirements for implementing a feature that enables the ncorporation of multiple organisations within a single OnTrack server.
 This feature aims to enhance the administrative capabilities of the OnTrack application by allowing server operators to manage and segregate multiple organisations efficiently.

 ## User Story

 As an OnTrack server operator, I want to be able to host multiple organisations within my server.

 ## Functional Requirements